When restaurants update their menus annually, food waste is cut, and costs are lowered.

 Second, speak with your chef about food waste.
 Ingredients spoil and if there is food being ordered that doesn’t make it to customers’ plates, profitability suffers.
 If waste can be attributed to buying some ingredients in bulk, check out the prices other vendors are offering for the amount of food you really need.

-As a general practice, you should be and your current suppliers.
+As a general practice, you should be comparing the prices of other vendors and your current suppliers.
 You might find an alternate source for the same quality at a lower price that saves you hundreds or thousands every month.
 Knowing what’s being offered also gives you leverage to negotiate with your current vendor.

 Lastly, check portion control.
 The cost spent per dish depends on a specific amount of food—is the kitchen giving the right portion?
 If someone has a heavy hand, that might be the reason for discrepancies you’re seeing in purchase orders.